What is the 2019 #fussycuttingsewalong?

 Option C – do it your own way!
 If there is another layout option that you like for using your fussy cut 6-point diamonds then please do go ahead and use it!

 - I don’t provide the whole year’s themes upfront – I announce the following month’s theme a week before that month starts.
-I am not doing this to be difficult but because I want people to enjoy the present month’s theme and not to become so worried about not having the ‘right’ fabric for a theme that is 6 months away that they lose sight of the present theme.
+I am not doing this to be difficult but because I want people to enjoy the present month’s theme and not to become so worried about whether they have the ‘right’ fabric for a theme that is 6 months away that they lose sight of the present theme.

-- For these reasons (with there being specifics and wanting people to be in the present moment), it is important that we don’t make ahead?of?time as this defeats the point of the sewalong being that we are all sewing together at the same pace!
+- For these reasons (with there being specifics and wanting people to be in the present moment), I really encourage people not to make ahead of time as this defeats the point of the sewalong being that we are all sewing together at the same pace!

 - At the end of every month there is a giveaway where I invite people to share their 6-point diamond stars from that month.
 This giveaway is open internationally and the winner is selected at random.
 To be able to enter the giveaway you HAVE to have followed the prompts for each week that month (including the specifics where applicable!)